DeveloperDowny/StoicBite/README.md

 Secondly, one must remain ever humble and open to correction.
 True wisdom does not cling obstinately to its own opinions but remains eager to be set aright when a clearer insight presents itself.
 To change one’s mind in the face of sound reasoning is not a weakness but a strength, a testament to a flexible and enlightened spirit.
 The wise man understands that our knowledge is ever incomplete and that greater truths often reveal themselves through the insights provided by others.

 Thus, in cultivating these two rules—acting with rational benevolence and embracing the opportunity for intellectual growth—one navigates life with clarity and virtue.
 Hold these principles close, and let them illuminate your path, guiding you toward a life of wisdom and harmony.

+# Work

+Now work on the rate limiting backend.
+I don't it to eat up my thing